Jaylen Waddle Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Season Stats

-- Waddle has been targeted 133 times and has 99 catches, leading the Dolphins with 988 receiving yards (61.8 ypg) plus five touchdowns.
+- Waddle's 988 receiving yards (61.8 per game) pace all receivers on the Dolphins.
+He's been targeted 133 times and has registered 99 receptions and five touchdowns.

 - Waddle has been the target of 22.4% (133 total) of his team's 593 passing attempts this season.

-- Waddle (14 red zone targets) has been the recipient of 19.4% of his team's 72 red zone pass attempts.

-- The Dolphins, who rank 24th in the NFL in points scored, have dropped back to pass 59.8% of the time while opting for the ground attack 40.2% of the time.
+- The Dolphins, who rank 24th in the NFL in points scored, have attempted a pass 59.8% of the time while running the football 40.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Waddle's matchup with the Patriots.